Getting your price quote right is often the difference between winning business or losing out (again).

 Check out 9 Best Quoting Software for Small Business.

-What's a Price Quote?
+What is a Price Quote?

 People refer to a price quote as a "quote" or "quotation."
 A quote is a formal document or verbal communication outlining the price of a product, service, or project.